New Zealand Election 2023

 While the Green tax rate of 2.5% is higher than the 1.25% proposed by TOP in their second stage, the $2 million threshold ensures that only those who have high levels of net wealth will pay the tax.
 Statistics New Zealand estimated the average net wealth of New Zealand households at $397,000 in 2021 so this policy allows a couple to own ten times this amount before they start paying the wealth tax.
 Unlike the TOP proposal, which is restricted to urban properties and will impact all homeowners and renters while allowing the very wealthy to escape the tax by investing in rural properties, the Green policy will have little impact on homeowners buying their first home.
 However, the Green policy may discourage people who buy multiple urban properties for rental purposes.

-Te Pāti Māori (the Maori Party)
+Te Pāti Māori (The Maori Party)

 Te Pāti Māori (the Maori Party) propose a six-stage tax.
 The first $30,000 of income will be tax-free, with 15% from $30,000 to $60,000, 33% from $60,000 to $90,000, 39% from $90,000 to $180,000, 42% from $180,000 to $300,000, and 48% on all income over $300,000.